wconrad/opt_parse_builder/README.md

 Features:

-* Has a compact, simple builder style DSL.
+* A  compact, simple builder style DSL.

 * Composability - Argument definitions can be defined separately and then glued together, allowing them to be shared within a suite of